makersacademy/takeaway-challenge/README.md

 What is it?
 -----------

 This is Week 2 weekend challenge at Makers Academy.
 This Takeaway program can take customer's order from a list of available dishes on a menu.
-Once the order is placed, a confirmation text will be sent, notifying customer the delivery time.
+Once the order is placed, a confirmation text will be sent using the Twilio API, notifying customer the delivery time.
 Full instructions can be found in [INSTRUCTIONS.md](https://github.com/yyl29/takeaway-challenge/blob/master/INSTRUCTIONS.md).

 Features
 ---------